adrianromero/imagechooser/README.md

 Select and display images control for JavaFX.

-This library includes an edit control for Java FX for imagea.
-It allows to load images from the file system or web cam.
+This library includes an edit control for Java FX.
+It allows to load images from the file system or capture web cam images.
+And you can use it directly from java code or the [JavaFX Scene Builder](http://www.oracle.com/technetwork/java/javase/downloads/javafxscenebuilder-info-2157684.html).

 Screenshots
 ===========